starry9t/TopicLabel/README.md

 ## Requirements

-This code is written in python and needs to run on Linux.
+This code is written in python3 and needs to run on Linux.

 Anaconda is highly recommended for editing your own code.